-Vitamin E deficiency can cause a form of anemia in which red blood cells rupture (hemolytic anemia—see Causes).
+Vitamin E deficiency can cause a form of anemia in which red blood cells rupture (hemolytic anemia).
 Premature infants who have a vitamin E deficiency are at risk of this serious disorder.
-In premature infants, bleeding (hemorrhage) may occur within the brain, and blood vessels in the eyes may grow abnormally (a disorder called retinopathy of prematurity—see Retinopathy of Prematurity (ROP)).
+In premature infants, bleeding (hemorrhage) may occur within the brain, and blood vessels in the eyes may grow abnormally (a disorder called retinopathy of prematurity).
 Affected newborns also have weak muscles.

 Many adults take relatively large amounts of vitamin E for months to years without any apparent harm.
 However, high doses of vitamin E may increase the risk of bleeding (including bleeding within the brain, causing stroke), particularly for adults who are also taking an anticoagulant (especially warfarin).
 Occasionally, adults who take very high doses develop muscle weakness, fatigue, nausea, and diarrhea.

-The diagnosis is based on the person’s history of using vitamin E supplements and symptoms.
+The diagnosis of vitamin E toxicity is based on the person’s history of using vitamin E supplements and symptoms.

-Treatment involves stopping vitamin E supplements.
+Treatment of vitamin E toxicity involves stopping vitamin E supplements.
 If necessary, vitamin K, which helps blood clot, is given to stop bleeding.

 Generic NameSelect Brand Names